Table of Contents

 There are 4 stages of pressure sores.
-Symptoms at each stage include the following:
+Symptoms look different at each stage:

 Stage 2.
-The affected skin is more damaged in a stage 2 pressure sore, which can result in an open sore that looks like an abrasion or a blister.
-The skin around the wound may discolored.
-The area is very painful.
+The affected skin is more damaged.
+It can result in an open sore that looks like a cut or blister.
+The skin around the wound may be discolored.
+The sore is very painful.

 Stage 3.
-These types of pressure sores usually have a crater-like appearance due to increased damage to the tissue below the skin’s surface.
+At this stage, pressure sores usually have a crater-like appearance.
+This is due to increased damage to the tissue below the skin’s surface.
 This makes the wound deeper.

 Stage 4.
-This is most serious type of pressure sore.
-The skin and tissue is severely damaged, causing a large wound.
+This is the most serious type of pressure sore.
+The skin and tissue is severely damaged.
+This causes a large wound.
 Infection can occur at this stage.
-Muscles, bones, tendons and joints can be affected by stage 4 pressure sores.
+You are likely able to see muscle, bones, tendons, and joints in stage 4 pressure sores.

 What causes pressure sores?